-For information on Land Use permit requirements for construction of appurtenant improvements within specific "special areas", please click on each of the tabs above.* *For impacts to Streams, Rivers, Lakes, Ponds, Flood Plains, Flood Way, Riparian Zones and other water body related areas, please click on the "Flood Hazard" tab.
-For impacts to special coastal areas, please click on the "Coastal" tab.
-For impacts to Freshwater Wetlands, click on the "Freshwater Wetlands" tab.
-Information on Tidelands can be found in the "Tidelands" tab.
+The above tabs provide additional information on permit requirements relating to appurtenant improvements.
+For impacts to streams, rivers, lakes, ponds, flood plains, flood ways, riparian zones, please see the "Flood Hazard" tab.
+For impacts to special coastal areas, please see the "Coastal" tab.
+For impacts to Freshwater Wetlands, see the "Freshwater Wetlands" tab.
+Information on Tidelands can be found by selecting the "Tidelands" tab.

 The construction of Appurtenant Improvements within Freshwater Wetlands (FWW) or FWW transition areas (Buffers) requires a FWW General Permit No. 8 "House Additions" from this Divsion.
 Additions and/or appurtenant improvements are not permitted in State open waters under this General Permit.

 There is a specific set of requirements in order to qualify for a FWW General Permt No. 8.

 - The dwelling must be lawfully existing prior to July 1, 1988

 - Improvements or additions must be less than a cumulative surface area of 750 square feet of fill and/or disturbance and will not result in new alterations to a freshwater wetlands outside of the 750 square foot area.

 - An addition or improvement shall be located within 100 feet of the residential dwelling.

 If the project for an addition or appurtenant improvement cannot comply with the criteria for a GP-8, the applicant would need to apply for an Individual Permit (IP).
 An IP application would need to include a description as to why the project cannot be minimized to satisfy the General Permit criteria described in the links above.